StartBootstrap/startbootstrap-clean-blog-jekyll/_drafts/2019-12-05-adam-roberts.md

 Adam Roberts is a software engineer and machine learning researcher at Google Brain, working on music and art generation as part of the [Magenta](https://magenta.tensorflow.org/) project.
 He got his PhD in Computational Biology at UC Berkeley and before joining Google Brain, he worked in the Google Play Music Knowledge team.
-I met Adam at the [ISMIR](https://ismir2019.ewi.tudelft.nl/) conference in November where he was presenting some of the music generation work together with his colleagues from Magenta, and I took this opportunity to ask him a few questions.
+I met Adam in November at the [ISMIR](https://ismir2019.ewi.tudelft.nl/) conference, where he was presenting some of the music generation work together with his colleagues from Magenta, and I took this opportunity to ask him a few questions.

-#### This year at ISMIR, we have seen many interesting papers about music generation.
+#### We have seen many interesting papers about music generation this year at ISMIR.
 What are your highlights?

 I was really excited by progress in many areas of MIR research that I believe will help us improve music generation in the future.
 For example, there were multiple papers releasing very useful datasets (e.g., [SUPRA](https://supra.stanford.edu/)[^1] and the [Harmonix Set](https://github.com/urinieto/harmonixset)[^2]) that can be used for training generative models.